 Bubble Screen - Mobile repair center.
 Digitizer/LCD replacement; Water damage; battery/charging problems; factory unlocking; diagnostic included with repair.
 Service all phone and tablets.
 Phone: (714) 808-1699.
 Address: 1150 N. Harbor Blvd., #118, Anaheim, CA 92801.
 Email: email@example.com and on the web: www.bubblescreeninc.com.

-Deaf Ministries - Interpreting for the deaf and hard of hearing is provided at 10:00am service, First Evangelical Free Church, Fullerton.
+Deaf Ministries - Interpreting for the deaf and hard of hearing is provided at 9:19am service, Fullerton Free Church.
 Assisted listening headsets also available.
 Large printed lyrics to songs available at Guest Central.
 Visit the church website at www.evfreefullerton.com/specialneeds/

-First Evangelical Free Church, Fullerton, Sunday morning classes for special needs kids through adutls.
+Fullerton Free Church, Fullerton, CA, Sunday morning classes for special needs kids through adutls.
 Please call Alise Ramseyer for more info at (714) 257-4391,

 Paul Litzinger Photography.
 Twenty years of experience photographing the Ridgway family.
 Specializing in Architecture, Corporate, Real Estate, Industrial and Fine Art Photography.
 Contact Paul atwww.plpics.com or firstname.lastname@example.org